 “She’s a true friend and a great mentor,” Enurah said.
 “She thinks things through and she is really connected to us.
 She can really inspire a lot of people.”

 But while her tangible legacies at Elon were obvious, Book said she wanted another challenge.

-In 2015, she became the first female provost and dean of The Citadel, a military college in Charleston, South Carolina.
-Her leadership roles at Elon weren’t scripted — they were offered to her.
-But The Citadel presented an opportunity to hone her skills in a different setting.
+In 2015, she became the first female provost and dean of The Citadel, The Military College of South Carolina.
+The move there presented an opportunity to hone her skills in a different setting.
 It was hard, she said, but she wanted to take a chance on herself.

 “That was my first intentional move into a leadership role,” Book said.
 “It was difficult, new and something I wanted to try.
 I was banking on that to help me grow and advance at that time.”

 But almost two years later, Book set her eyes back on Elon.